 - Safe Investment Options in India

 - Short Term Investment Options

 Alternative Investments in India FAQs

 Q1.
 What are the 3 categories of AIF?

 A. The 3 types of AIF are

 - Venture Capital Funds.

 - Social Venture Funds.

 Q2.
-What are some types of alternative investments?
+What are various forms of investment alternatives?

 A. Venture capital, art and antiques, and derivatives contracts are examples of alternative investments.